nargarawr/www-project-integration-standards/scripts/cre_sync/README.md

     db -- Done
-    parsers -- Done   --- needs edge cases mapping_add -- Done for important methods, -- argparse logic only remains git_utils
+    parsers -- Done   --- needs edge cases mapping_add -- Done for important methods, -- argparse logic only remains spreadsheet_utils
-    spreadsheet_utils

 ~ add parse from export format ~ Done

-~ add parse from export format where the root doc is a standard and it links to cres or groups ~ Done

-~ add parse from spreadsheet with unknown standards (for key,val in items add_standard) ~ Done

-~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done
+~ add parse from export format where the root doc is a standard and it links to cres or groups ~ Done ~ add parse from spreadsheet with unknown standards (for key,val in items add_standard) ~ Done ~ merge spreadsheet to yaml and mapping add, they do the same thing ~ Done ~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done ~ support importing yaml export files of more than 1 levels deep ~ Done

-add git integration in the root script

-make library out of ????

-add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x

-~ add the ability for standards to link other standards, then you can handle assigning CREs yourself ~ Done

-add the ability for a mapping document to have multiple yamls in it

-add export for Standards unmapped to CREs as lone standards (useful for visibility)

-add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)

-write docs and record usage gif

-add db integration of tags and metadata support importing yaml export files of more than 1 levels deep add dockerfile????
+make library out of file format and spreadsheet template parsers add sparse_spreadsheet_export functionality one level of mapping per row, either everything that maps to standard X or everything that maps to CRE x add the ability for a mapping document to have multiple yamls in it add export for Standards unmapped to CREs as lone standards (useful for visibility) add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings) write docs and record usage gif add db integration of tags and metadata add dockerfile??? make into flask rest api